Class BrowserQuirks

 CannotSetInputTypeDateWithSendKeys

-Gets the name of a browser quirk which means that a Web Driver cannot set the value of an <input type="date"> using
+Gets the name of a browser quirk, for browsers which cannot set the value of an <input type="date"> using the

 public static readonly string CannotSetInputTypeDateWithSendKeys